 Note: This spell is for protection only.
 Magic should not be used to harm the murderous male artist as any harm cast upon them will come back to the caster.
-(Instead we will chase him down together and he will be destroyed by our hands and teeth and skins and by the virus)
+(Instead we will chase him down together and he will be destroyed by our hands and teeth and skins and by the virus).

 Representational magic (poppet magic/voodoo doll magic) is very strong and very dangerous because all representation is violence, so this spell should be performed very carefully.
 I also prefer to make poppets of artist’s work instead of their bodies – this is also generally much simpler, especially with minimalist artists,.
 In an emergency (like when Ana Mendieta called her friend to say she was scared of Carl Andre, before he murdered her) you can even just draw an image of the artist’s work with coloured pencil on paper.